shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

          - "host/%{::hostname}"
          - "role/%{::role}"

- - A node sets its role (and in most cases nothing else, unless there's some node-specific config) in its Hiera file:
+ - A node sets its role (and in most cases nothing else, unless there's some node-specific config as there is here since not all masters are CAs) in its Hiera file:

        {
          "puppet_master::ca_master": true,